syedmohiuddinzia/IMU_GY91-ESP32_BLE/README.md

 ---

 ## System Functionality
-The IMU_GY91-ESP32_BLE system is designed to **capture, process, and transmit real-time motion and environmental data**.
-Its functionality can be broken down into several key operations:

-### 1. Real-Time IMU and Barometer Data Acquisition
-- The system continuously reads data from the MPU-9250 sensor, including:
-  - **Accelerometer** (X, Y, Z axes) – measures linear acceleration including gravity.
-  - **Gyroscope** (X, Y, Z axes) – measures angular velocity.
-  - **Magnetometer** (X, Y, Z axes) – measures magnetic field strength for heading calculations.
-- Simultaneously, the BMP280 sensor provides:
-- **Temperature** (°C)
-- **Atmospheric** pressure (Pa or hPa)
-- **Altitude** (meters above sea level, calculated from pressure)
-### 2. Orientation Computation (Quaternions & Euler Angles)
-- Raw IMU data is processed using **sensor fusion algorithms** to compute the device’s orientation.
-- **Quaternions** (`qx, qy, qz, qw`) provide a robust representation of 3D rotation without gimbal lock.
-- **Euler angles** (`yaw, pitch, roll`) are derived from quaternions, giving intuitive rotational angles around X, Y, and Z axes.
-### 3. Heading Calculation
+The system captures, processes, and transmits real-time sensor data:
+- **IMU & Barometer Data Acquisition:** Reads accelerometer, gyroscope, magnetometer, temperature, pressure, and altitude.
+- **Orientation Computation:** Computes quaternions and Euler angles using sensor fusion.
-- The system calculates the **heading** (`hD`) in degrees using fused data from the magnetometer and gyroscope.
+- **Heading Calculation:** Determines heading in degrees from magnetometer and gyroscope.
-- Heading provides the orientation relative to the Earth’s magnetic field, essential for navigation and motion tracking applications.
-### 4. Altitude Estimation
-- The BMP280 barometer measures atmospheric pressure, which is converted to altitude (`a`) using the barometric formula.
+- **Altitude Estimation:** Converts pressure readings to altitude using the barometric formula.
-- This allows the system to monitor vertical positioning in applications like drones or wearable devices.
-### 5. Wireless Data Transmission via BLE
-- Processed sensor data is encoded into BLE packets and transmitted to BLE-enabled devices (smartphones, tablets, or computers).
-- This enables real-time visualization, logging, or further processing of motion and environmental data in external applications.
+- **BLE Transmission:** Sends processed data to smartphones or computers for visualization, logging, or further analysis.
-### 6. Applications
-- Motion tracking & orientation monitoring for drones, robots, or wearables.
-- Navigation and heading detection in GPS-independent systems.
-- Environmental monitoring, including temperature, pressure, and altitude changes.
-- Data logging and analysis for research, engineering, or IoT projects.
+**Applications:** Motion tracking, GPS-independent navigation, environmental monitoring, and IoT research.

 ---